Search String

 Microsoft Windows 95

-In late-1995 Microsoft released the DirectX API and the first good Windows OS for gaming, Windows 95.
+In August of 1995 Microsoft released the first good Windows OS for gaming, Windows 95.
 And while Microsoft Windows would not be referred to as Microshaft Windoze as often as it had been in its feeble 3.xx past, many computer gamers did not have pressing reasons to switch from MS-DOS to Windows in 1995, but MS-DOS games could be run on Windows 95 systems via DOS mode and dual-boot, anyway.

 Windows 95 required an i80386DX 33 MHz CPU and 4 megs of RAM, but a 486DX2 66 MHz CPU and 8 megs of RAM was recommended.
 Many MS-DOS games exceeded such system requirements stemming back to 1991, but Windows 95 caused a ton of gamers to upgrade their PCs or purchase new ones, regardless.
 And needless to say, the Windows 95 launch was huge in that even non-computerists had heard of that new thingamajig from Bill Gates.